How to Get Started with Salesforce for Nonprofits

 Time and time again, we’ve seen organizations delay launching Salesforce (or other CRMs) for months (and even years) because they want to all their data cleaned-up first.

-Of course, you don’t want to port over bad data, but in most cases, you can launch your transition to Salesforce by importing only the essential data – the information you really need to get work done more effectively.
-Later, you can get valuable but not essential dirty data cleaned and imported.
+However, you certainly don’t want to port over bad data!
+In most cases, you can transition to Salesforce by importing only the essential data – the information you really need to get work done more effectively.
+Later, you can get valuable but not essential “dirty data” cleaned and imported.

 Tip Five: Target Simple Workflows

-Select a few simple workflows that your team could use for a test drive.
-Showing people how they really can do more with less provides the incentive to learn Salesforce and find ways to exploit its power, now and in the future.
+Just start out by selecting a few simple workflows that your team could use for a test drive.
+In no time you can show people how they really can do more with less.
+In the long run, using these tools provides the incentive to learn Salesforce and find ways to exploit its power, now and in the future.

 Tip Six: Find a Way to Get Quick Answers

 Salesforce is big, powerful and flexible.
-That brings complexity.
-Resolving this complexity often does not require deep thought.
+That brings complexity at times.
+However, resolving this complexity often does not require deep thought.
 It’s about being able to get quick answers for taking simple steps.

 What’s great about Salesforce are the online groups and communities that can help.
-You may be able to solicit the support board members or volunteers who are using Salesforce in their jobs.
-A Salesforce consultant committed to your teams training and capacity building also should be identified for support.
+Fortunately, as a nonprofit, you may be able to solicit the support board members or volunteers who are using Salesforce in their jobs.
+Remember, you can also identify a Salesforce consultant committed to your teams training and capacity building.